 The Department of Athletics and Physical Education offers a variety of opportunities promoting self-awareness, confidence, and the development of skills and lifelong habits that will enhance the quality of one's life.
 The Department offers a comprehensive program including a competitive varsity intercollegiate athletics program and diverse physical education.
-Bryn Mawr studentathletes compete in 12 intercollegiate varsity sports, with club varsity participation offered in a variety of activities through the Student Activity Office.
-Drop-in instructional fitness classes are available to Bryn Mawr students, faculty and staff at no cost through the Bryn Mawr Fit Club.
+Bryn Mawr student-athletes compete in 12 intercollegiate varsity sports, with club sport participation offered in a variety of activities through the Student Engagement Office.
+Dropin instructional fitness classes are available to Bryn Mawr students, faculty and staff at no cost through the Bryn Mawr Fit Club.